Mystical Ninja Starring Goemon (Game Boy video game): Gameplay

 Mystical Ninja Starring Goemon featured three characters—Goemon, Sasuke, and Ebisumaru—who can walk, jump, attack, and throw weapons throughout five stages of play.
-Goemon enjoyed average abilities; Ebisumaru could throw farther but suffered athletically, while Sasuke could jump high but could not throw as well as the others.
+Goemon possessed average abilities and Ebisumaru could throw further, but suffered athletically, while Sasuke could jump high, but could not throw as well as the others.
 Players control one character at a time to move through each stage and defeat enemies, who attack with close-range and projectile weapons.
-If a player's character is hit by an enemy, his hit points are decreased; if all are exhausted, the character loses a life and the stage is restarted from the beginning.
+If the player's character is hit by an enemy, his hit points are decreased; if all are exhausted, the character loses a life and the stage is restarted from the beginning.
 Hit points can be replenished via hearts scattered throughout the game.
 At maximum hit points, characters are capable of long-range special attacks.
 At the end of each stage is a boss enemy with higher health and stronger attacks than other foes.
 Mystical Ninja features some puzzle elements and mini games, such as fetch quests producing items needed to cross inhospitable terrain or quizzes for bonus items.
 The game's music kept with the style of other Ganbare Goemon games by employing an "oriental sound".
 It is compatible with the Super Game Boy and contains a special decorative border for play in this fashion.

 Plot

 After Yae is kidnapped, Goemon, Ebisumaru, and Sasuke set out to find the Black Ship Gang and rescue her.
-They first assault Karakuri Castle, the pirates' hideout, where they learn that Baron Skull—the captain of the group—lured Yae to his hideout.
+They first assault Karakuri Castle, the pirates' hideout, where they learn that Baron Skull (the captain of the group) lured Yae to his hideout.
 They pursue Baron to the Demon Cave, where Goemon discovers clues left behind by the female ninja.
 They take him to the Black Ship Skull, the flagship of the pirates moored in Gull Harbor.
 Goemon and his friends destroy the ship without locating Yae, and are aghast to see a second Black Ship Gang vessel sail into harbor.
 They board it and continue the quest, eventually wresting Yae from Baron Skull's hold.